15% OFF FOR NEW CUSTOMERSUse code NC15 in cart (Exclusions apply)

-Tramadol is a pain reliever used to treat moderate to severe pain.
+Tramadol is a pain reliever used to treat moderate to severe pain in cats and dogs.
+Tramadol may also be used for other purposes not listed here.
+It is sold per pill.
 Tramadol requires a prescription from your veterinarian, and is classified as a schedule IV controlled substance.

 Tell your veterinarian if you give any medicines to your pet, as there are some potential adverse interactions.

 What is the most important thing I should know about tramadol?

 Seizures have occurred in humans taking tramadol.
 You should not give your pet tramadol if the pet has a history of seizures.
 Do not stop giving tramadol suddenly.
 Symptoms of sudden withdrawal may include anxiety, nausea, diarrhea, tremors, chills, and breathing problems.
 Talk to your veterinarian about how to avoid withdrawal symptoms when stopping this medication.

 What should I discuss with my veterinarian before giving tramadol to my pet?

 Do not give tramadol if you are giving your pet any of the following drugs; a narcotic pain medicine, sedatives or tranquilizers (such as Valium), or medicine for anxiety.
 Seizures have occurred in humans taking tramadol.
 Your pet's risk of seizure may be higher if your pet has any of these conditions; a history of epilepsy or other seizure disorder, a metabolic disorder, or if your pet is being given an antidepressant, muscle relaxer, or medicine for nausea and vomiting.
 Tell your veterinarian if your pet is allergic to any medications, or if your pet has kidney disease, liver disease, or a stomach disorder.
 Tell your veterinarian if your pet is pregnant or lactating.